Blendify/blender-manual/blender_docs/manual/movie_clip/tracking/clip/properties/stabilization/workflow.rst

 it is not possible to manipulate the resulting curves graphically.
 The only way to readjust or remove a misguided keyframe is to locate the timeline to the very frame and then use the context menu of the animated UI control.
-(Hint: the color of the UI control changes when you have located at precisely the frame number of the keyframe).
+(Hint: the color of the UI control changes when you have located at precisely the frame number of the keyframe.)

 Irregular Track Setup